 One letter APSEA received comes from a UC Davis School of Law alumnus by the name of Bill Tamayo.
 Bill writes, "I am a beneficiary of affirmative action having been admitted to the School of Law in 1975 when King Hall was actively recruiting minority students.
 My father immigrated from the Philippines as a farm worker to the plantations of Hawaii as a young man in the 1920's and eventually settled in San Francisco.
 He eventually served in the U.S. Army during WWII in the Pacific.
 His highest educational attainment was the 6th grade in the Philippines.
-My mother immigrated from the Philippines in 1951 armed with her education, the equivalent of having completed 10th grade in the U.S. My dad worked as a janitor for over 25 years, and my Mom worked as a
+My mother immigrated from the Philippines in 1951 armed with her education, the equivalent of having completed10th grade in the U.S. My dad worked as a janitor minimum wage beautician (with forced - but never paid - overtime) all her working years in the U.S. My Law School Admission Test scores correlated directly with my parents' low income.
+Fortunately, the Pilipino Law Students Association saw my potential and recommended me to the Admissions Committee which eventually offered me admission."